bcambel/uber-mail/README.md

 components and behind the scenes uses SQLAlchemy to store the incoming mail requests into the database.
 A separate process polls the database and tries to send email to the parties.

+## Architecture

+Each mail post request stored into DB and queued for sending in some later time.
+API clients can record the email id, and query the API anytime to retrieve the status of the email sending operation.
+Each email contains a result field which stores the response of the API gateway.
+In SendGrid case, the result message contains the internal SendGrid ID.

 ## Endpoints

 Mail service accepts a POST request with the following parameters;